MakeSchool/institutional-plan/student-affairs/community.md

 Remember to shower every day.
 6 feet distance.
 Don’t touch your hands, face ….

-### OKRs
+## OKRs
 We measure the success of our community with the following Objectives and Key Results
 - Strong Community
-  - Community NPS score
+  - Community NPS score above 70
-  - Belonging score
+  - Average Sense of Belonging Score above 8 out of 10
-  - Average # of "close friends I have at Make School" score
+  - Average # of "close friends I have at Make School" score above 3
 - Community Led Initiatives
   - Number of events (includes committees/planning meetings) hosted by the community and average attendance

-### Any Questions?
+## Any Questions?

 We are happy to help!